lijuno/tikregnc/README.md

 README
 ======

-Here is my MATLAB code for Tikhonov regularization with non-negativity constraint.
+Here is my MATLAB code for Tikhonov regularization with non-negativity constraint, the data processing routine used in [this paper](http://onlinelibrary.wiley.com/doi/10.1002/pssb.201451525/full).
 The relationship between y(t) and N_T(f) is

 ```latex
 y(t) = \int_0^\infty N_T(f) f \exp(-ft) df